xetdata/pyxet/docs/markdowns/quickstart.md

 $ pip install pyxet
 ```

-After installing pyxet, the next step is to confirm your git configuration is complete.
+After installing pyxet, the next step is to confirm your Git configuration is complete.

 Note: This requirement will be removed soon, but today git user.email and git user.name are required to be set in order to use pyxet.
 This is because XetHub is built on scalable Git repositories, and pyxet is built with libgit, and libgit requires git user configuration to be set in order to work.